nyalsadiq/SparkCaching/README.md

 ### Design:
 I have implemented LIFO, FIFO, and LFU algorithms using the following approach:

-* I have Implement cache classes that can take RDDs and invoke their existing cache() functions.
+* I have implemented cache classes that can take RDDs and invoke their existing cache() functions.
 After invoking, the class then stores the RDD object in a structure appropriate for the cache replacement algorithm to be used.

 * The cache classes expose a cache(RDD) method, currently this has to be manually invoked and passed an RDD by the programmer.